 Ulaanbaatar is not a quiet city.
 It is loud.
 It is impatient.
 The clamor of development and collapse gnash relentlessly at your senses.
 Car horns bray the displeasure of their drivers.
-You are confronted by the din of construction, the acrid smell of newly tarred roads, and the reflection of post-socialism in the glossy new buildings around Sukhbaatar Square.
+You are confronted by the din of construction, the acrid smell of newly layed asphalt, and the reflection of post-socialism in the glossy new buildings around Sukhbaatar Square.

 The Luis Vuitton storefront seems unperturbed by its neighbor, the pink and white State Opera & Ballet Theater, in all its Soviet era grandeur.